 In India, palm jaggery has been used for many generations as a natural sweetener.
-It has a low glycemic index, and compared to sugar it contains more fructose than glucose.
-This means that relative to white sugar or cane sugar, palm jaggery doesn't cause the blood sugar to spike as high or as quickly.
+It has a low glycemic index, and compared to sugar, it contains more fructose than glucose.
+This means that relative to white sugar or cane sugar, palm jaggery doesn't cause blood sugar to spike as high or as quickly.
 This property makes it a healthier sweetener than many others.

 However, palm jaggery contains some impurities that need to be removed before it can be used—this is why we need to convert it into a syrup.
-Making a syrup not only removes the impurities, but it also improves the taste and aroma.
+Making a syrup not only removes impurities, but also improves the taste and aroma.

 Always store this syrup in the fridge and use it within one month.
 Use it in place of sugar or any other sweetener you use.

 - 1/2 cup water

 - Soak the palm scraped/crushed jaggery in water for 30 minutes.
 Transfer it to a stainless steel pot and heat it on low heat.
 Keep stirring until it dissolves completely.